Coupled reaction-diffusion equations on adjacent domains: Two adjacent half-spaces

 \subsection{Long-time behavior for system \eqref{0eq:1.1}}

-In order to determine the asymptotic of the solutions as $t\to+\infty$, we will use some comparison results, which can be shown to hold true with the same techniques of \cite[Proposition 3.2]{BRR1}, to prove the existence, uniqueness and some symmetries of positive steady states, i.e. solutions of \eqref{0eq:1.1} which do not depend on $t$.
+In order to determine the asymptotic behavior of the solutions as $t\to+\infty$, we will use some comparison principles, which can be shown to hold true with the same techniques of \cite[Proposition 3.2]{BRR1}.
+The key point that lies behind these principles is the fact that the systems under consideration are cooperative.
+The weak comparison principle establishes that, if a subsolution lies below, in the large sense, a supersolution of the evolution problem at initial time, the same order is maintained for all times.
+The strong version ensures in addition that, if they touch at a point at some positive time, they must coincide everywhere for all previous times.

+Apart from classical sub- and supersolutions, i.e., pairs that satisfy the systems with equality replaced, respectively, by $\lq\lq\leq"$ and $\lq\lq\geq"$, the comparison principles hold true, under additional assumptions, for the case of \emph{generalized subsolutions}, which are constructed as the supremum of two subsolutions in a fixed open set, are extended outside it with the value of the one that is larger at the boundary of such a set, and satisfy an additional condition on the boundary that separates the two densities.
+We refer the reader to \cite[Proposition 3.3]{BRR1} for a general precise statement, and to \cite[Proposition 2.4]{RTV} for the specific case in which we use it here.

+These comparison principles, together with the local boundary estimates given by \cite[Theorem 5.19]{L}, allow one to show, with the same arguments of \cite[Appendix A]{BRR1} and \cite[Section 2]{BRR2}, that problem \eqref{0eq:1.1} complemented with a bounded and uniformly continuous initial datum is well posed, and that its solution is regular, in the sense that both $u$ and $v$ are regular up to the boundary of their respective domains.
+We point out that the initial datum is not required to satisfy any compatibility condition at the interface of the adjacent domains of our systems, as we show in Appendix \ref{sectionappB}.

+Here, by using the comparison principles, we will prove existence, uniqueness and some symmetries of positive steady states of \eqref{0eq:1.1}, i.e., solutions which do not depend on $t$.
+Such steady state is important since it controls the asymptotic behavior of the solutions of the evolutionary problem.
 We start with the following result.